My Research

 Ph.D.
 Milestones

-I am currently working on my dissertation proposal [sometimes referred to as a dissertation prospectus by other doctoral programs].
-I have also been assembling an exciting and brilliant dissertation committee.
+I am currently working on my dissertation.
 I am lucky enough to have my advisor Dr. Patricia Garcia, as well as Dr. Silvia Lindtner, Dr. Seda Saluk, and Dr. Lisa Harris serve on my dissertation committee.
 I feel very grateful to be able to work with them as I embark on this next chapter of my doctoral program.

 Dissertation Abstract: Marketed as a “hope technology,” In Vitro Fertilization (IVF) promises people the chance at a reproductive future with children so long as they maintain hope and engage in anticipatory labor practices.
-While technologies offer ways to manage uncertainty over one’s reproductive future, they often require gendered reproductive labor that is complicated by entanglements with temporal, sociocultural, political, and material forces.
-Building on Adams, Murphy, and Clarke’s articulation of anticipation, this dissertation uses photovoice, autoethnography, and speculative methods to examine how women and others experiencing IVF imagine their reproductive futures, and what anticipatory labor they perform to ensure these futures and their presentfuture wants.
+While assistive reproductive technologies (ART), like IVF, offer ways to manage uncertainty over one’s reproductive future, they often require gendered reproductive labor that is complicated by entanglements with temporal, sociocultural, political, and material forces.
+Building on Clarke and colleagues’ articulation of anticipation (2009), this dissertation uses photovoice, autoethnography, and speculative methods to examine how people experiencing IVF imagine their reproductive futures, and what anticipatory labor they perform in turn.
+This work extends theories of anticipation and anticipation work by examining individuals’ labor in the IVF context.
+This study will help advance understandings of how to support individuals imagining and laboring toward their reproductive futures, and will highlight the additional unpaid labor people perform when trying to conceive with IVF.

 My dissertation work is funded by various grants generously provided by Center for the Education on Women+, the Digital Studies Institute, and the Rackham Graduate School at the University of Michigan.